bsenftner/miniCMS/README.md

   - Comments use a reduced functionality embed of TinyMCE editor, but still allows image, video and pdf embeds
   - Comments, once posted, cannot be edited
   - Support for nested comments is in place, just not completed yet, not sure if necessary
+- 'AI Chat' content type
+  - A chat interface to an AI knowledgable of CA Law and prompted to behave as an attorney
+  - Current work has been functionality, and truthfullness, behaving as an attorney
+  - Starting on carried conversational contexts
+  - After that, embedding specific case law knowledge
 - 'Tag' content type
   - for unique term management, employed for multiple uses
     - "system tags" are used for